gonuit/rps/README.md

 Now just run `rps build apk`.

 You can still add trailing arguments, such as `rps build apk --flavor funny` what will execute the following command `flutter build apk -t lib/main.dart --release --flavor funny`.

+## 📝 External scripts file

+If you prefer to keep your scripts separate from your `pubspec.yaml`, you can define them in an external **`rps.yaml`** file.
+When an `rps.yaml` file is present in your project's root directory, rps will use it as the scripts source **instead of the scripts in `pubspec.yaml`**.

+To use an external scripts file:
+1. Create an `rps.yaml` file in the root of your project.
+2. Define your scripts under the `scripts` key, just like you would in `pubspec.yaml`.
+    ```yaml
+    scripts:
+      clean:
+        $script:
+          $default: rm -rf ./build
+          $windows: rd /s /q build
+      build:
+        release: flutter build apk --release
+        debug: flutter build apk --debug
+    ```
+3. Run your scripts using rps as usual:
+    ```bash
+    rps clean
+    rps build release
+    ```
+Using `rps.yaml` allows you to keep your `pubspec.yaml` file focused on dependencies and package configuration, while managing your scripts in a dedicated file.

 ## 🔎 Overview example